 Ingredients for Halibut Chowder Recipe

 - Halibut- I like to use our pressure-canned halibut.
 I can quickly open a 16 ounce jar and it’s ready to go into this chowder.
 Leftover baked halibut works as well.
 If you’re using fresh fish or previously frozen halibut, bake it first at 400 degrees F for 10-15 minutes then flake prior to adding to the chowder.
+Or cook in an electric pressure cooker following these instructions.
 You can also use another favorite whitefish including cod or lingcod.

 - Various Vegetables- Onion, carrots, celery, and potatoes always work great.
 Use whatever you have on hand!
 I planted a lot of purple fingerling potatoes this past summer so that’s what I use!
 You can also add some whole kernel corn or sweet potatoes.
 This is a great way to use up those extra, leftover vegetables.